Sarah018/Patterns-Extreme-Temperatures/README.md

 ### Data Preparation

-The data can be accessed through [Google Cloud Computing Platform](https://code.earthengine.google.com/3596a7d8f40f4195cf8102a0ce81ac3c)
+The data can be accessed through [Google Cloud Computing Platform](https://code.earthengine.google.com/3596a7d8f40f4195cf8102a0ce81ac3c).lease see the code in: 1-extract-global-temperature.js

-The code is as follows:
-1-extract-global-temperature.js

 ### Study global patterns of temperature extremes